tent/tent.io/content/docs/index.md

 ### Posts

 Tent posts can be used to describe anything.
 The term used to describe a piece of content is __post__.
-Posts each have a post-type which describes its data.
+Posts each have a post type which describes its data.

-For example, a post containing a photo would be described by a photo post-type.
-The post-type outlines what content keys to expect, in this case it might have `exif`, `binary`, and `filetype`.

 ### Notifications

 Tent notifications are used when a server needs to let another server or app know about new content updates.
-Notifications are JSON webhooks with an array of Tent posts.
+Notifications are JSON POST requests containing posts.